-Education in Zambia - An Overview
+Education System in Zambia

 The education system in Zambia follows 7-5-4 structures.
 Duration of elementary school also called primary school is 7 years.
 Primary school comprises of 4 years of Lower Primary School and 3 Years of Upper Primary School.
 The duration of secondary education is 5 years; this comprises 2 years of Junior Secondary School and 3 years of Senior Secondary School.
 University education in Zambia takes 4 years to complete.
 A National Competitive Examination administered at the finish of grades 7, 9, and 12 determines the transfer from Lower to Higher education level.